-IFRS 9, Financial Instruments (effective on or after January 1, 2018)
+IFRS 9, Financial Instruments

 The Company has adopted the new IFRS pronouncements as at March 1, 2018 in accordance with the transitional provisions of the standard and as described below.
 The adoption of these new pronouncements has not resulted in any adjustments to previously reported figures as outlined below.